Solar panel warranties explained: what Perth buyers actually need to know

 - Does the manufacturer have a local service centre or warranty agent in WA?

-Inverter warranty — a separate note
+Inverter warranty: a separate note

-Your inverter has its own product warranty:
+Your inverter has its own product warranty, and it matters a lot for long-term planning:

 What to check before signing your solar contract

-- ✓ Manufacturer's Australian presence: distributor name, Australian contact
+- Manufacturer's Australian presence: distributor name, Australian contact

-- ✓ What the claims process looks like in writing (ask the installer to spell it out)
+- What the claims process looks like in writing (ask the installer to spell it out)

 Warranty terms vary by manufacturer and model.
 Verify specific warranty terms in the panel datasheet before signing.
-Australian Consumer Law rights exist independently of manufacturer warranties — consult a consumer rights body if you encounter warranty disputes.
+Australian Consumer Law rights exist independently of manufacturer warranties.
+Consult a consumer rights body if you encounter warranty disputes.

 Calculate your savings